Is it a Good Idea to Refinance a Student Loan?

 Once your application is approved, review your offer one last time to make sure you understand and agree to the terms.
 If you are happy with the offer, you can sign your loan agreement.

-That’s it!
-After following these tips, you’ll have successfully refinanced your student loan.
+That is it!
+After following these tips, you will have successfully refinanced your student loan.